 Start this journey in the beautiful Emerald City.
 Seattle is a place full of character and endless entertainment for all ages.
 Ride the elevator to the top of the Seattle Space Needle and look for Mt.
 Rainier in the distance!
 Enjoy a fresh seafood lunch in Pike Place Market, visit the quirky Fremont Troll and add your piece of gum to the infamous Gum Wall.

-DAYS 3-4: PORTLAND, OREGON: MT.
-HOOD NATIONAL FOREST
+DAYS 3-4: PORTLAND > MT.
+HOOD NATIONAL PARK

 Then our adventure will head south to the hip city of Portland, Oregon!
 We’ll take the coastal route to Cannon Beach to see the iconic beach where the Goonies was filmed.
 Admire the unique rock formations that dot the shore and take in the stunning beaches of the Pacific Coast.